graphql/graphiql/packages/graphiql/src/new-components/themes/README.md

 ## The Layout component

-The Layout component takes a specific shape of `PropTypes` (defined in `themes/constants.js`) that helps it render all neccesary elements in place.
+The Layout component takes a specific shape of `PropTypes` (defined in `themes/constants.js`) that helps it render all necessary elements in place.
 It's meant to be a controlled component so a higher level router or whatnot in graphiql can actually shuffle the blocks around and drive decisions like routing.

 # Using themes from graphiql/storybook

 `themes/provider.js` exports a context provider that must wrap the app, it also exports a `useThemeLayout` hook that returns the `<Layout/>` component.
-Currently this is shimmed to return the default theme any any event, but the userland api calls are ready for switching themes (read on:)
+Currently this is shimmed to return the default theme in any event, but the userland api calls are ready for switching themes (read on:)

 ## Switching themes